 Link building strategies for affiliate marketers

 By now, hopefully know what link building is and why every affiliate marketer should do it.

-We gave you a list of the top eight white hat techniques for 2022 and beyond.
-You can analyse your competitor’s links, write guest blogs for high authority websites, and try out the Skyscraper Technique.
+We gave you a list of the top eight white hat techniques for 2023 and beyond.
+You can analyze your competitor’s links, write guest blogs for high authority websites, and try out the Skyscraper Technique.
 And you can use broken link building, resource pages, shareable content, and social media to grow your traffic.

 While it may sound daunting, building links can be simple.
 When you follow our eight simple strategies, you can smash the competition.